AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/ui-attributes.md

 ---
 # UI attributes

-UI attributes define the visual elements that Adobe should display for your destination card in the Adobe Experience Platform user interface, such as the destination platform logo, a link to the documentation page, a destination description and its category and type.
+UI attributes define the visual elements that Adobe should display for your destination card in the Adobe Experience Platform user interface, such as a logo, a link to the documentation page, a destination description and its category and type.

 To understand where this component fits into an integration created with Destination SDK, see the diagram in the [configuration options](../configuration-options.md) documentation or see the following destination configuration overview pages: